vrockai/pipeline-test/docs/content.md

 ---

-## Identification of sulfate-reducing and methanogenic microbial taxa in anaerobic bioreactors from industrial wastewater treatment plants using next-generation sequencing and gene clone library analyses.
+## Identification of sulfate-reducing and methanogenic microbial taxa in anaerobic bioreactors from industrial wastewater treatment plants using next-generation sequencing and gene clone library analyses
- 13.07.2020, _K Jantharadej, W Mhuantong, T Limpiyakorn, S Mongkolsuk, K Sirikanchana, BB Suwannasilp_

-An understanding of microbial communities present in anaerobic bioreactors can strongly facilitate the development of approaches to control undesirable microorganisms, such as sulfate-reducing bacteria (SRB), in the system.
-In this study, overall microbial communities present in anaerobic bioreactors from seven industrial wastewater treatment plants (including food, pulp and paper industries) were investigated using 16S rRNA gene amplicon sequencing (MiSeq, Illumina).
-The dominant methanogens identified in the anaerobic bioreactors treating industrial wastewater were Methanobacterium and Methanosaeta; Methanospirillum was a predominant methanogen in the anaerobic sludge digester.
-Hydrogenotrophic and acetoclastic methanogens were detected at similar relative abundances in the anaerobic covered lagoons treating starch wastewater, whereas hydrogenotrophic methanogens were the predominant methanogens present in the sludge digester.
-SRB communities were further investigated using dsrB gene clone libraries.
-The results indicated the presence of SRB, such as uncultured Desulfobulbus sp., Syntrophobacter fumaroxidans, Syntrophorhabdus sp.
-PtaB.Bin027, and Desulfovibrio fructosivarans JJ.
-Incomplete-oxidizing SRB were the predominant SRB in all of the anaerobic bioreactors treating wastewater.
-In contrast, similar relative abundances of complete and incomplete-oxidizing SRB were observed in the sludge digester.
-The results of this study can further facilitate the development of SRB-controlling strategies to improve the efficiency of wastewater treatment.

 [Source](https://www.tandfonline.com/doi/abs/10.1080/10934529.2020.1789409)

-10.1080/10934529.2020.1789409

 ---